salah3x/gym-webapp/README.md

 ## Internationalization

-The webapp has support for i18n, it already supports English and French.
+The web app has support for i18n, it already supports English and French.

 By default the build command generates the english version of the app, run `npm run start:fr` for a dev server or `npm run build:fr-prod` to build the french version for production.